 Once you've determined that you need to replace an element, you have to drain the tank before you can start a water heater repair.
 If the element is the top one on a two-element heater, you need to drain only some of the water out.
 But if it's the lower element, you should drain the tank completely.

-Run a hose outside or to an inside drain and connect it to the drain plug on the bottom of the tank.
-Open a hot water faucet to allow air into the pipes, open the drain plug and let the water run out.
+Turn off the cold water supply to the water heater.
+Run a hose outside or to an inside drain and connect it to the drain port on the bottom of the tank.
+Turn on a hot water faucet in the house to allow air into the pipes, open the drain valve on the water heater, and let the water run out.

 Replace the Element

-Most elements feature a threaded connector that you unscrew with a special socket wrench, which is available at any hardware store.
-Fit the socket over the element and, using a screwdriver for leverage, turn it counterclockwise.
+Most elements feature a threaded connector that you unscrew with a special socket-like wrench called an element wrench, which is available at any hardware store.
+Fit the wrench over the element and, using a screwdriver for leverage, turn it counterclockwise.
 Pull the water heater element out of the tank when the head is completely unscrewed.
-Clean the orifice with a rag, fit a gasket around the new element, insert it and screw it in.
+Clean the orifice with a rag.
+Fit a gasket around the new element, screw in the element, and tighten it with the wrench.

 Some elements are secured to the tank with bolts.
 Use a conventional socket wrench to remove the bolts.
 But before pulling out the element, note its orientation.
 The new element must go in the same way to ensure that it connects properly to the thermostat, which is mounted to the same bracket as the element.